Vienna Boys' Choir: Recent history

 Gerald Wirth became the choir's artistic director in 2001.
 However, since then, the choir has come under pressure to modernize and has faced criticism of their musical standards, leading to a split with the Vienna State Opera.
 The choir has for the first time had to advertise for recruits after a rival choir school was established by Ioan Holender, director of the opera company.
 He complained of both falling standards and poor communication with the choir.
 He said that the State Opera sometimes trained boys for particular stage roles, only to find out on the day of performance that they were unavailable as they had gone on tour with the choir.
 Some boys were attracted to the rival choir school by the prospect of a more relaxed atmosphere and of performance fees being paid directly to them.

 The Vienna Boys' Choir has sought to update its image, recording pop music selections and adopting an alternative uniform to the sailor suits used since the 1920s, allowing the boys to dance as they sing.
 After Eugen Jesser died in May 2008, Walter Nettig became the choir's president.
 Gerald Wirth has been the artistic director since 2001, and he also became the choir's president in 2013.
+The current President is Erich Arthold, who started serving this position in Dec 2022.

+The Vienna Boys Choir Music Academy (VBCMA) is the official music academy of the Vienna Boys Choir (VBC) with its headquarters located in Hong Kong.
+VBCMA carries on with the pedagogical traditions of the Vienna Boy Choir, offering year-round music programmes with songs from different cultures and in different languages.
+Classes are conducted from September every year to July next year in schools, community venues and online.

+The Vienna Boys Choir Music Academy Foundation (VBCMAF) is a registered charitable organization under the Section 88 of the Inland Revenue Ordinance in Hong Kong.
+The 'Hong Kong - Vienna Music Festival' was set up by the Foundation in 2016, promoting the exchange of musicians from both places and presenting joint performances by them, such as the 'Mahler Symphony No 8' and the 'Beethoven from Day to Night - Piano Sonatas Marathon".
+The Festival also presented the 'Summer Music Academy' every year (except the pandemic years in 2020-2022), where a team of international conductors leads a weekly music camp for students from 7–25 years old.

 In 2010, following sexual abuse allegations from two former choristers stemming from the late 1960s and early 1980s, the Vienna Boys' Choir opened a confidential phone and e-mail hotline to allow others to come forward.
 Eight possible victims came forward saying they were abused, either by staff or other choir members.